ali-hindy/CS269i-HW2-Tournament-2025/README.md

   ```

-- `avgHistoryScore`: A float representing your opponent’s **average score per turn** averaged across all turns in all of their *previous* matchups.
+- `avgPreviousScore`: A float representing your opponent’s **average score per turn** averaged across all turns in all of their *previous* matchups.
-- `avgHistoryCoop`: A float representing the **probability that your opponent cooperated**, averaged across all turns in all of their *previous* matchups
+- `avgPreviousCoop`: A float representing the **probability that your opponent cooperated**, averaged across all turns in all of their *previous* matchups
   - **Both values exclude the current matchup** (i.e., the one against your strategy).
   - If this is your opponent’s **first matchup**, both values will be set to `0.0`.